When: May 6 - 8, 2026

 Presented by FPrimeC Solutions Inc.

-This study presents a comprehensive structural condition evaluation of two dam crest sections located in Quebec, Canada, carried out through a coordinated program of non-destructive testing (NDT).
-Six zones exhibiting different levels of suspected deterioration were selected to examine the condition of both the concrete surface and the underlying material.
+This study presents case studies regarding concrete assessment of dam concrete, carried out through a coordinated program of non-destructive testing (NDT).
+Zones exhibiting different levels of suspected deterioration were selected to examine the condition of both the concrete surface and the underlying material.
 Initial visual observations documented surface problems, including cracking, localized spalling, and signs of aging, that warranted further investigation using instrumented techniques.

 To characterize the subsurface condition, ground-penetrating radar (GPR) was employed to detect anomalies associated with voiding, delamination, and previous repair boundaries.
 Ultrasonic pulse echo (UPE) testing supplemented these findings by identifying areas with reduced signal transmission, indicative of internal defects or weakened concrete.
 Impulse response (IR) measurements were also conducted, revealing regions of elevated mobility that correlate with structural discontinuities or reduced stiffness.
 In addition, spectral analysis of surface waves (SASW) was used to estimate shear wave velocity profiles; reductions in velocity were consistently observed in locations where other methods suggested compromised concrete.